a7351220/eco_cup_foundry/intro/frontend-integration-guide.md

 - **Returns**:
   - `uint256` - Amount of reward tokens that can be received
 - **Notes**:
-  - Reward based on user's staked ETH amount and current APR
+  - Reward based on user's staked CELO amount and current APR
   - Read-only operation, no signature required

 #### distributeReward